 Open any book about naval warfare in the age of sail, and you’ll undoubtedly find frequent reference to boys serving on board ship.
 The most alluring of these stories inevitably hinges on the fact that in some instances, boys were used to carry gunpowder cartridges to the guns in battle.
-Colloquially called “powder monkeys,” these boys supposedly formed the most important link in a human chain that stretched from the powder magazines to the men who actually loaded and fired the guns.
+Colloquially called “powder monkeys,” these boys supposedly formed the most important link in a human chain that stretched from the powder magazines to the men who actually loaded and fired the guns.1

 There are a number of problems with this often repeated scenario.
-While there are many examples of young boys serving in this capacity in the British Royal Navy during the period, the evidence for the US Navy is less clear cut.
-For one, the Royal Navy suffered a considerable manpower shortage by the end of the Napoleonic wars, and captains scrambled to find manpower (or boypower) wherever they could.
+While there are many examples of young boys serving in this capacity in the British Royal Navy during the period, the evidence for the U.S. Navy is less clear cut.
+For one, the Royal Navy suffered a considerable manpower shortage by the end of the Napoleonic Wars, and captains scrambled to find manpower (or boypower) wherever they could.
 American warships, on the other hand, tended to have a higher percentage of experienced seamen among their crews, and this meant that there were fewer boys in general.

 The youngest members of the crew served as servants to officers and performed any number of menial tasks on board.
-David Debias, for instance, served Master’s Mate Nathaniel Leighton.
+Nine-year-old David Debias, for instance, served Master’s Mate Nathaniel Leighton.
 Shipboard regulations typically placed boys under the supervision of a petty officer.
 The 1809 regulations for Constitution say, “The master at arms is to keep a list of the boys and of their clothes & to have an especial eye to their conduct, cleanliness and behavior.
 Every morning at 7 o’clock he is to take care that they are assembled upon the quarter deck attended by himself or one of his corporals and after having been examined report them to the officer of the watch whom orders he is to receive to dismiss them… the commissioned warrant & petty officers, having boys attending on them as servants are expected to take care that they are properly clothed and kept clean and neat.”

-USS Constitution Museum
+Research Historian, USS Constitution Museum